kattens/kattens/README.md

 ## 📚 About Me

-- 💻 **Current Research**: Exploring protein-protein and protein-ligand interactions using large language models (LLMs) like ProtBERT, ESM 2, and Llama 3.
+- 💻 **Current Research**: Exploring protein-protein and protein-ligand interactions using large language models (LLMs) like BERT, ProtBERT, ESM 2, and Llama 3.
 - 🎓 **Education**:
   - PhD in Computer Science (2023 – 2026)
   - B.Sc. in Computer Science (2018 – 2022)